 But.
 There are times when travel is not – quite – optimal.
 The rainy season offers big bargains and great deals for a reason.
-Like, you’re going to be wet most of the time.
-Another time period to carefully debate traveling in is when other countries have their special holidays.
+(Like, you’re going to be wet most of the time.)
+Another time period to debate traveling in is when other countries have their special holidays.
 Sure, Christmas Market season anywhere in Germany or areas that have a tradition of a Weihnachtsmarkt is a good time to go.
-However, any National Day will probably mean shops and sights are closed up tight.
+However, a National Day will probably mean shops and sights are closed up tight.

 And, trust me on this one, you really don’t want to go to China when it’s National Day Golden Week, and 1.3 BILLION people are on holiday.